shreyas4156/shreyas4156/README.md

 - 🌱 I’m currently learning AI, Machine Learning, Flutter
 - 👯 I’m looking to collaborate on full stack(MERN) or app development projects
 - 💬 Ask me about React or Node.js
-- 📫 How to reach me:
+- 📫 You can reach me on:

 [1]: https://www.linkedin.com/in/shreyas4156/
 [2]: https://www.instagram.com/shreyas_kashyap_